oasysgames/verse-proxy/docs/RateLimit.md

 |  interval  |  Rate limit interval(seconds)  | O |
 |  limit  |  Number of tx's allowed in the interval  | O |

-rateLimit can be shared by another txAllowList setting.
+Please define rateLimit variable and set `txAllowList`. because rateLimit can be shared by another txAllowList setting.

 ```typescript
 const rateLimitA = {